Search

 • For your safety and the safety of others, we would like to discuss...

 Be clear that the intent is to maintain a safe working environment or that the organization is concerned for their well-being.
-Be prepared to listen to the individual.
+Try to anticipate the worker's reaction so that you are prepared, but remain open and responsive to what is discussed.
 Do not make assumptions about the cause of the issue.
 Identify any consequences if the issue continues and what steps must be taken.
+Discuss and outline what each party will do and how the situation will be addressed.
+If necessary, determine a time to meet again when the worker is not showing signs of impairment to discuss further.

 What is an example of how to document a suspected impairment incident?